manubb/barbiche/docs_src/documentation.md

 <span bb-if="my_crazy_test(obj.items[2], obj.other.another)">...</span>
 ```
 #### Aliases
-A `bb-alias` attribute resolves to a Barbiche object or an array of Barbiche objects.
+A `bb-alias` contains a Barbiche object or an array of Barbiche objects.
 For each object `value: name`, `name` is bound to `value` during the processing of the current subtree.

 Some examples of `bb-alias` attributes:
 ```html